Mar Vista Animal Medical Center

 • If the patient is known to have an adrenal tumor, this knowledge will direct the doctor on how and where to look for evidence of tumor spread so as to determine if the patient has cancer or not.
 On the other hand, if the patient is known to have a pituitary tumor, it becomes more relevant to image the brain to look for evidence of pressure on the brain.

-• Medication protocols are completely different for adrenal tumors versus pituitary tumors.
+• Medication protocols may be very different for adrenal tumors versus pituitary tumors.

 • Surgery protocols are completely different for adrenal tumors versus pituitary tumors.